nmevenkamp/ELMA/README.txt

 LICENSE (short):
-You are free to use ELMA for scientific or other purposes but we ask you to cite our work in case you publish results that involved the use of ELMA.
+You are free to use ELMA for scientific or other purposes but we ask you to cite our work in case you publish results that involve the use of ELMA.

 The complete license can be found in the file LICENSE.txt that is part of this repository